HL7/fhir-saner/input/pagecontent/supporting_vocabulary.md

 #### [Dartmouth Atlas](https://atlasdata.dartmouth.edu/static/supp_research_data) Geographic Boundary Files
 The Dartmouth Atlas defines three different kinds of Geographic regions in the US.
 These regions describe service areas and referral regions with common characteristics based on geography and population, and are used for some forms of statistical health research.
 These identifiers are often found in data sets provided by geographic information systems.
-Cross walks and geographic boundary files for each of theese areas can be found at the link above.
+Cross walks and geographic boundary files for each of these areas can be found at the link above.

 ##### Hospital Service Area (HSA)
 An HSA is a collection of ZIP codes whose residents receive most of their hospitalizations from the hospitals in that area.